-I knew very little about the band Wilco when I went to see them in concert last month.
+I knew little about the band Wilco when I went to see them in concert last month.
 Honestly, I was going to see their warm-up act Nick Lowe (who is a musical legend in my book).
-Over the course of a month or so beforehand I went on iTunes and downloaded several songs so I could become more familiar with them.
-I liked what I heard and found them to be both original and creative which is what always should be happening in any art form.
-I also appreciate that there is a bit of an edge to their music and sense that they are pushing out traditional boundaries.
+I went on iTunes and downloaded several songs so I could become more familiar with them.
+I liked what I heard and found them to be both original and creative, which is what always should be happening in any art form.
+I also appreciate that there is a bit of an edge to their music and the sense that they can’t be easily categorized.
 Formulas get old and boring fast even if they sell albums.
 Tired and/or lazy artists just repackage and recreate the same old thing.

 I became an even bigger fan after seeing the band live.
-The opening song “Art of Almost” blew me away with is its musical intensity and the visual backdrop they provided for it.
-It was like nothing else I had heard or seen before and I’ve been to a lot of concerts.
-There are actual video clips of the show I attended at Merriweather Post Pavilion on YouTube but they are shortened.
+The opening song “Art of Almost“ blew me away with its musical intensity and the visual backdrop they provided for it.
+It was like nothing else I had heard or seen before, and I’ve been to a lot of concerts.
+There are actual video clips of the show I attended at Merriweather Post Pavilion on YouTube, but they are shortened.
 I thought you might want to hear and see/hear the song in its entirety.
-On a bigger stage it was visually stunning.
+On a bigger stage, it was visually stunning.

 Have a great weekend!

 - Virginia Slim’s SOTD – Wilco “Born Alone” (tbseblog.com)